On behalf of The Law Office of Gustavo E. Frances, P.A.

 Following the incident, police say that they questioned the man and he admitted to staging the incident.
 The police claim that the man did not want to go to work despite his wife’s insistence and therefore made up the incident.
 He was charged with the first-degree misdemeanor of providing false information to law enforcement.
 Like many misdemeanors, this man faces serious penalties including up to a year in jail.

 People facing misdemeanor charges — like the man in this case — should know that they have no obligation to submit to police questioning following an incident.
 Although the penalties are different than felony charges, serious consequences can follow.
-Instead of admitting information to police, people should know that they have the right to have an attorney present at any questioning and the right to remain silent.
+Instead of admitting information to police, people should know that they have the right to have a skilled attorney present at any questioning and the right to remain silent.

 WAOW, “Fla. man stages burglary to skip work,” April 4, 2014